sah/java-tutorial/include/maven_setup.md

 To create a JUnit based project, execute the following commands:

-	C:\> cd C:\sauce-java-tutorial
+	C:\> cd C:\sauce-tutorial

-	C:\sauce-java-tutorial>mvn archetype:generate -DarchetypeRepository=http://repository-saucelabs.forge.cloudbees.com/release -DarchetypeGroupId=com.saucelabs -DarchetypeArtifactId=quickstart-webdriver-junit -DarchetypeVersion=<!-- SAUCE:PROP:sauce-java-version --> -DsauceUserName=<!-- SAUCE:USERNAME --> -DsauceAccessKey=<!-- SAUCE:ACCESS_KEY -->
+	C:\sauce-tutorial>mvn archetype:generate -DarchetypeRepository=http://repository-saucelabs.forge.cloudbees.com/release -DarchetypeGroupId=com.saucelabs -DarchetypeArtifactId=quickstart-webdriver-junit -DarchetypeVersion=<!-- SAUCE:PROP:sauce-java-version --> -DsauceUserName=<!-- SAUCE:USERNAME --> -DsauceAccessKey=<!-- SAUCE:ACCESS_KEY -->

 You will be prompted to enter a group id (for example, com.yourcompany), artifact id (for example, sauce-java-tutorial), version (defaults to 1.0.0-SNAPSHOT) and package (default to the group id).
-Once these values are entered, the sample project files will be created in the `C:\sauce-java-tutorial` directory.
+Once these values are entered, the sample project files will be created in the `C:\sauce-tutorial\sauce-java-tutorial` directory.

 **TestNG**